1992 World Series: Game 6

 In the third, the Blue Jays again had a chance to score but did not take advantage.
 With one out, Alomar singled and stole second.
 Carter grounded out to Bream, which advanced Alomar to third.
 But as in the first, Avery got out of trouble as Winfield flew out to end the inning.
 In the home half of the inning, Atlanta managed to tie the game.
 A one out double by Deion Sanders was followed by him stealing third, and Terry Pendleton scored Sanders on a sacrifice fly to tie the score.

 Toronto went back to work in the fourth.
 Maldonado led off with a home run, and with one out Pat Borders doubled.
 After Avery struck out Manuel Lee, he walked Cone to keep the inning going.
 White followed with a single and Borders attempted to score from second.
 The throw from Sanders beat him to the plate, however, and the Blue Jays only managed the one run.
 Avery left the game after the inning.

 After the Braves went down in order in the bottom of the fourth, the Blue Jays had another chance to add to the lead as Carter doubled off of Pete Smith in the top of the fifth.
 Again, they left him in scoring position as Smith got Winfield and Maldonado out.
 The Braves tried to rally against Cone in the last half of the inning, with Lemke drawing a walk to start.
 Cone got the next two outs, but Sanders singled and stole second to put the go-ahead run in scoring position.
 Pendleton, however, struck out to end the frame.

 After neither team got a runner past first base in the sixth or seventh innings, the Blue Jays tried again to score an insurance run in the eighth.
 Mike Stanton gave up a single to Maldonado, who advanced on a sacrifice bunt by Gruber.
 Borders was then walked intentionally, and Lee popped out for the second out.
 Stanton then got pinch hitter Derek Bell to ground out, leaving the Blue Jays with another runner stranded in scoring position.
 Stanton came back out for the ninth, but after he gave up a double to Carter, Mark Wohlers entered the game and retired Winfield.
-The Braves bullpen had pitched five scoreless innings to keep the score at 2-1 entering the bottom of the ninth, where they would need to score at least one run to keep their season alive.
+The Braves bullpen had pitched five scoreless innings to keep the score at 2-1 entering the bottom of the ninth, where they would need to score at least one run to keep their season alive; they would have to do this, once again, against Blue Jays closer Tom Henke.